JulieMurray/buildr-documentation/user/pages/08.starting-from-scratch/2.items-to-move/docs.md

     category: docs
 ---

-If you have followed the steps int he previous section called Items to install your site will look a little blank.
+If you have followed the steps in the previous section called Items to install your site will look a little blank.
 The next step is to start moving items into the correct position on the page.
 The Buildr theme is very flexible so this is just a guide for how you might start to populate the template.

 ## Set the Main Menu to the menu position